in Florida, NY • 2026 Buying Guide

 Key considerations for buying a townhouse in Florida include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Florida currently spend an average of 58 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Florida currently spend an average of 131 days on market.
+This suggests a slower market where you have more time to negotiate.

-With a median price of $330K and homes spending an average of 58 days on market, Florida is currently a seller's market.
-There's currently 0.3 months of inventory available.
+With a median price of $540K and homes spending an average of 131 days on market, Florida is currently a balanced market.
+There's currently 4.0 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.